TungstenRPA/Docker/README.md

   * "up" create and dostart it
   * "-d" means to detatch it from the console to get the cursor back.

-# Add Docker Image to Amazon Repository
+# Uploading Docker Image to Amazon Repository
 1. Download [https://aws.amazon.com/cli/](Amazon%20Web%20Services%20Command%20Line%20Interface)
 2. Login to [https://aws.amazon.com/](Amazon%20Webservices)
 3. Select your region.
 I chose **eu-central-1** in Frankfurt.